MonstaCatZ/anYme/source-code/README.md

 * The name of every Activity should end with Activity
 * The name of every Fragment should start with Fragment
 * Prefer self-explaining variable names
 * Prefer functionality over unit tests.
-Crashes will be analyzed using CrashLytics.
+Crashes will be analyzed using CrashLytics. anYme currently has 99.8% users who have never experienced a crash
 * Don't use Dependency Injection
 * Avoid ternary operators.
 It's okay if your code is 2 lines instead of 1
-* Use String templates when you want to include variables
+* Use String templates when you want to include variables in a String
 * Always do null checks
 * Document your functions if they do not contain self-explaining variable names